rweigel/phys260/index.md

 Associated with each of the activies is a list of background material.
 I often select an animation that demonstrates the concept associated with the problems and play it in the five minutes before class starts.
 The activities typically do not cover concepts, which are typically covered in lecture.
 The problems primarily involve basic calculations required to solve homework problems.

 These activities were written in collaboration with Jessica Rosenberg over four semesters.
 The tutorials were revised from semester to semester based on observations made while using them.
+Robb Oerter, Gunnar Schwertfeger, Michael Reefe have contributed edits, video solutions, or links to resources.

 The length of the activities is such that 1--2 students out of 30 will finish.
 I generally explain the concepts and ask questions about them while the students solve problems or when I go over a solution.